SafeG3Ar/gid-planner/README.md

 - Implemented functionality of Settings/Edit Profile page
 - Style Settings page and Login pages for two-factor authentication
 - Ran some tests with Iroh.js dynamic analysis
+- Implement testing to try and hack our application
+- Implement the use of John the Ripper password cracker

 Angela:
 - Creating Collections